 What are the signs and symptoms of haemochromatosis?

-How haemochromatosis affects the skin
+How does haemochromatosis affect the skin?

-- Hyperpigmentation is most evident on sun-exposed skin, particularly on the face
+- Hyperpigmentation is most evident on sun-exposed skin, particularly on the face.

-- The colour of skin can be slate grey or brownish bronze
+- The colour of skin can be slate grey or brownish bronze.

 - Ichthyosis-like changes (scaling)